Press release

 Methodology

-The EY organization worked with Savanta to conduct a broad survey of over 2,600 wealth management clients in 27 geographies to understand what they value most in their wealth management relationships across service models, engagement choices and value-aligned advice.
+The EY organization worked with Savanta to conduct a broad survey of more than 2,600 wealth management clients in 27 geographies to understand what they value most in their wealth management relationships across service models, engagement choices and value-aligned advice.

-Geographic coverage: North America including the US, Canada and Mexico; Latin America including Argentina, Brazil and Chile; EMEA including France, Germany, Italy, Luxembourg, Nordics including Norway and Sweden, Switzerland, Middle East including Saudi Arabia, Qatar and UAE, and UK; Asia-Pacific including Australia, China, Hong Kong SAR, India, Japan, Republic of Korea and Singapore.
+Geographic coverage: North America including the US and Canada; Latin America including Mexico, Argentina, Brazil and Chile; EMEA including France, Germany, Italy, Luxembourg, Netherlands, Switzerland, and UK; Nordics including Denmark, Finland, Norway and Sweden; Middle East including Saudi Arabia, Qatar and UAE; Asia-Pacific including Australia, China, Hong Kong SAR, India, Japan, Republic of Korea and Singapore.